greenfox-zerda-lasers/bloodstone-bookmarks/README.md

 # BloodStone Bookmarks

-An online bookmark manager webapp created by Team BloodStone of [Green Fox Academy](http://greenfoxacademy.com)'s 2016-2017 Junior Software Developer c lass, from the Lasers (Web Developer) group.
+An online bookmark manager webapp created by Team BloodStone of [Green Fox Academy](http://greenfoxacademy.com)'s 2016-2017 Junior Software Developer class, from the Lasers (Web Developer) group.

 ## About the project